stelzinga/MF/Management_Framework-Appendix.md

 Raw Data is the result from Data Collection Process.
 It is the most basic level of data before it becomes Info.
 This level of data is the same as the Data Owner knows.
 Raw Data may or may not be stored as part of the cycle.
 One important thing to note is that Raw Data may be less complete than Source Data.
 This happens when the Data Collection process re-scopes the Source Data e.g. show only records for the year 2020 or only provide 100 out of the 1000 fields available for a single record (because the other 900 fields are not very useful).
 Each Raw Data set has a Raw Data Owner, which is most often the person assuring the Data Collection.
 Raw Data is often stored in Data Lakes in case of industrial approaches to Data, where organisations want to make Data available to a large scope of people.

-Data Preparation
+Data Preparation a.k.a.
+Data Wrangling
 Raw Data often requires preparation to make it usable for the final step.
-Typical actions in Preparation include:
+Data preparation is more and more often called *Data Wrangling*.
+Typical actions include:
-1. Data Cleaning: data may  have missing fields that need to be defaulted, shifted fields that need to be moved back to the right column, etc.
+1. Discovery: data may have missing fields that need to be defaulted, shifted fields that need to be moved back to the right column, etc. Discovery also includes Scoping  i.e., Raw Data may contain records for a far larger scope than is needed e.g. all records for an entire company, whereas Info needs to be produced only for a department within.
-2. Mapping: some fields are not meaningful unless they are mapped to a more meaningful value e.g. a User Id can be mapped to a User Name.
+2. Structuring: organising the data such that it is can go through the following steps with more ease.
-3. Reformatting: data fields may need to be standardised e.g. the date 4 May 2000 can be received from one Data Source as 04/05/2000 and in another Data Source as 05/04/2000 and in yet another Data Set using Excel date number as 36650 and from a UNIX based source 1588597200.
-4. De-duplicating: certain records may be duplicate within the Raw Data or across Raw Datasets.
+3. Cleaning: data fields may need to be *standardised* e.g., the date 4 May 2000 can be received from one Data Source as 04/05/2000 and in another Data Source as 05/04/2000 and in yet another Data Set using Excel date number as 36650 and from a UNIX based source 1588597200.
+The sane is true for NULL values.
+Cleaning also includes *data de-duplication* i.e., deleting duplicate records within the Raw Data or across Raw Datasets.
+Lastly, outliers are assessed and possibly deleted in this step.
-5. Scoping: Raw Data may contain records for a far larger scope than is needed e.g. all records for an entire company, whereas Info needs to be produced only for a department within.
+4. Enriching: some fields are not meaningful unless they are mapped to a more meaningful value e.g., a User Id can be mapped to a User Name.
+5. Validating: verifying the data result is valid for its intended purpose.
+It may include re-runs of above steps.
+6. Publishing: creating the final set of Data i.e. Prepped Data.

 Prepped Data
 The result of Data Preparation is Prepped Data.
 It can be used to create Info.
 It is in most cases not easy, or if at all possible to go back from Prepped Data to Raw Data, unless detailed audit trails are kept during Data Preparation.